kosyfrances/resmount/README.md

 ### Setup (With Docker)
 To use Resmount, be sure to have [docker](https://docs.docker.com/engine/installation/) installed and set up on your machine first.

-* Check if you have `jq` installed by typing `jq` on the commandline.
-Install it if you do not have it.
+* Check if you have [jq](https://stedolan.github.io/jq/) installed by typing ` which jq` on the commandline.
+Install it if you get an empty response.

 * Clone this repo
     ```